Why Choose Cedars-Sinai Marina del Rey Hospital for Peptic Ulcers Treatment?

 Peritonitis is a medical emergency that requires immediate attention and surgical intervention.

-By definition, peptic ulcers include all types of ulcers that are exposed to pepsin, an enzyme which breaks down protein.
-Pepcin can be found in the digestive systems of both humans and animals, as it is the main component of gastric juices.
+By definition, peptic ulcers include all types of ulcers that are exposed to pepsin, an enzyme that breaks down protein.
+Pepsin can be found in the digestive systems of both humans and animals, as it is the main component of gastric juices.
 Depending on their location within the digestive system, peptic ulcers can be divided into one of three types:

 Another difference between gastric and duodenal ulcers is their healing time.
 Generally, gastric ulcers require a longer recovery period than duodenal ulcers.
 For this reason, a duodenal ulcer that does not show any sign of healing and is unresponsive to treatment could indicate a more serious condition, such as duodenal cancer.
 In this case, a biopsy is recommended in order to confirm or infirm the presence of cancerous cells in the ulcer.

 Esophageal ulcers are a rare type of peptic ulcer.
 The most common cause of esophageal ulcers is chronic gastroesophageal reflux disease (GERD), a condition in which gastric acid flows back into the esophagus and irritates the lining.
 Other infections and factors which may lead to the development of this type of ulcer include: